-The web site below will help you determine if you need a VISA to visit Thailand.
+The web site below will help you determine if you need a VISA to visit Kingdom of Thailand.

 The Grand Palace and Wat Prakaew command respect from all who have walked in their sacred grounds.
 Built in 1782, and for 150 years the home of Thai Kings and the Royal court, the Grand Palace continues to have visitors in awe with its beautiful architecture and intricate detail.
 Wat Pra Kaew enshrines Phra Kaew Morakot (the Emerald Buddha), the sacred Buddha image meticulously carved from a single block of emerald.